-On January 1, 20X2, Sunny Corporation purchased an equipment for $150,000 \in$.
+On January 1, 20X2, Sunny Corporation purchased an equipment for $150,000 \notin$ .
 Originally planned, the asset has a service life of 5 years.
 The Corporation uses the straight-line depreciation method.
-The salvage value of the asset is $10,000 \in$.
+The salvage value of the asset is $10,000 \notin$ .

-In February, 20X5, it turns out that the depreciation estimates need to be revised:
+By early in 20X5, it turns out that the depreciation estimates need to be revised: